okta/okta.github.io/_source/_posts/2017-10-17-add-the-power-of-webhooks-to-your-app-with-oktas-system-log.md

 As you read through this code, you'll notice a lot of usage of `log`.
 If you aren't familiar with it yet, this is the [log](https://golang.org/pkg/log/) package that is part of the Go standard library.

-In this project, we configure `log` to send log output to the [Standard Out](https://www.gnu.org/software/libc/manual/html_node/Standard-Streams.html) stream and to only display messages marked as the "Information" [severity level](https://tools.ietf.org/html/rfc5424#page-11) higher:
+In this project, we configure `log` to send log output to the [Standard Out](https://www.gnu.org/software/libc/manual/html_node/Standard-Streams.html) stream and to only display messages marked as the "Information" [severity level](https://tools.ietf.org/html/rfc5424#page-11) or higher:

 ```go
 log.SetOutput(os.Stdout)